quicwg/multipath/draft-ietf-quic-multipath.md

 The endhost can use all the paths in the "Active" state, provided that the congestion control and flow control currently allow sending of new data on a path.
-Note that if a path became idle due to a timeout, the endpoint SHOULD send an PATH_ABANDON frame before closing the path.
+Note that if a path became idle due to a timeout, the endpoint SHOULD send a PATH_ABANDON frame before closing the path.

 In the "Closing" state, the endhost SHOULD NOT send packets on this path anymore, as there is no guarantee that the peer can still map